Growth Gaps for Quotients by Confined Subgroups

 \begin{cor} The Schreier graphs associated to confined subgroups in free groups are growth tight. \end{cor} \begin{proof} It is well-known that the space of rooted $d$-regular graphs is isomorphic to the space of rooted Schreier graphs associated to subgroups.
+The injectivity radius of the Schreier graph associated to a confined subgroup is bounded everywhere.
 We refer to \cite[Section 2]{Can20} for relevant discussion. \end{proof} Here is an alternative proof of the main theorem.

 Let $B_n(r)$ be the ball of radius $r$ in the infinite valance-$(2n)$ tree for $n,r\ge 1$.
 Let $\Gamma$ be a graph and fix a basepoint of $\Gamma$.
 Define $Sh(a, n) = \{b\in \Gamma: d(e, b) = d(e, a) + d(a, b), d(a, b) = n\}$ for any $a\in \Gamma$, $n\ge 0$.
 Then $Sh(a, 0) = \{a\}$. \begin{lem} Let $n, m\ge 1$.
 Let $\Gamma$ be a graph with degree of vertices at most $2n$ and no subgraph isomorphic to $B_n(m)$.
 Then $|Sh(a, 2m)|\le (2n-1)^{2m} -1$ for any $a\in \Gamma$, $a\neq e$. \end{lem} \begin{proof} Since the metric $d$ is the graph metric, for any $a\in \Gamma$ and $a\neq e$, there exists a neighbor $b$ of $a$ with $d(e, b) = d(e, a) - 1$.
 Since the degree of $a$ is at most $2n$, we have $|Sh(a, 1)| \le 2n-1$.